lewisf/lewisf.github.com/_posts/2012-05-08-we-have-we-need-my-transition.md

 [django-mediagenerator](http://www.allbuttonspressed.com/projects/django-mediagenerator),
 which with little configuration allows me the freedom of developing with preprocessors without having to run sass or coffeescript watchers, or having duplicate style/script files.
-Unfortunately the documentation of mediagenerator seems to be everywhere.
-Unfortunately, there doesn't seem to be a lot of activity around mediagenerator anymore, so we may consider moving to another asset pipeline.
+Unfortunately the documentation of mediagenerator seems to be everywhere and there doesn't seem to be a lot of activity around mediagenerator anymore, so we may consider moving to another asset pipeline.